tszym/nvim-config/README.md

 Make sure you run a `:checkhealth` command and follow the instructions to install the ruby client (needed for terraform plugins).

 Gutentags will require ctags. `pacan -S ctags`

+# Configuration

+Neomake's makers and linters can quickly be annoying depending on your habits and the codebase you deal with.
+See the neomake config section.
+Lining will be sown if the filetype is recognized and the linter is installed (yamllint, shellcheck and so on).